icoderone/NHT/files_deploy/files_deploy.rst

 In this exercise you will use Prism to deploy Files, a native, distributed file server solution for Nutanix clusters.
 You will configure SMB share, and familiarize yourself with new features of the AFS offering.

-In following steps, you may replace ‘xx’ with your assigned cluster ID
+In following steps, you may replace *xx* with your assigned cluster ID

 Networks preparation
 +++++++++++++++++++++